 - Among the immuno-suppressants, systemic steroids have been the most commonly used due to ability to arrest the progression of vitiligo and lead to repigmenation.
 However, systemic steroid therapy using methylprednisolone, betamethasone or dexamethasonehas in oral mini-pulse form (OMP) always been associated with a high incidence of adverse effects, especially in children.

 - Immuno-modulators work by normalizing your immune system, arresting or slowing down depigmentation process.
-In a recent study, 73% of patients observed arresting vitiligo progression for a period of more than one year, with no side-effects.
+In our recent study, 73% of patients observed arresting vitiligo progression for a period of more than one year, with no side-effects.
 However, immuno-modulators are currently not available in the US or Europe.

 Often, you may be prescribed to take vitamin B6, copper and/or folic acid in addition to other treatments.
 Extracts of Polipodium Leukotomas or Ginkgo Biloba have shown efficacy in stopping vitiligo progression when taken orally.
 Similarly, the anti-psoriatic drug leflunomide has been reported to stop vitiligo progression, but due to side-effects this may seem an inappropriate treatment option.